And Christ's Genealogies

 However, adopted children inherit from their fathers the same as biological children; so had the curse extended to Joseph, it would have extended to Jesus too whether he was virgin-conceived or not.
 In other words: seeing as how Jesus got into Solomon's royal line by adoption, then of course he would've got into the curse too because the throne and the curse would've been a package deal.

-But the wording "to rule again in Judah" indicates that the curse on Jeconiah's royal progeny was limited to the time of his family's jurisdiction in Judah.
-So it was in effect only during the days of the divided kingdom with Judah in the south and Samaria in the north.
+However; the wording "to rule again in Judah" indicates that the curse on Jeconiah's royal progeny was limited to the era of the divided kingdom.
 That condition came to an end when Nebuchadnezzar crushed the whole country and led first Samaria, and then later Judah, off to Babylonian slavery.

 When Messiah reigns, the country of Israel will be unified.
 His jurisdiction won't be limited to Judah within a divided kingdom, but will dominate all the land of Israel.
 So the curse doesn't apply to him.